mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

 ## Task Runner Explorer

-To open the Task Runner Explorer, from the View menu select Pads, then select Task Runner Explorer.
+To open the Task Runner Explorer window, from the View menu select Pads, then select Task Runner Explorer.

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/ViewTaskRunnerExplorerMenu.png 'View Task Runner Explorer menu' 'View Task Runner Explorer menu' %}

 The Task Runner Explorer will look for files supported by a task runner in the solution directory and the project directory.
-It will also look at all files that have been added to the project.
+It will also look at all files that have been added to a project or that have been added to a solution folder.

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerExplorerTypeScriptNpmTasks.png 'Task Runner Explorer TypeScript and NPM tasks' 'Task Runner Explorer TypeScript and NPM tasks' %}

-There is a combo box at the top left of the Task Runner Explorer which shows a list of projects or the solution that have tasks available.
+The top left of the Task Runner Explorer shows a list of projects or the solution that have tasks available.
+This can be used to filter the tasks shown in the Task Runner Explorer window.

 Currently changes made to tasks will not be detected automatically.
 To refresh the task information you can click the Refresh button in the Task Runner Explorer